alinnegrut/Cryptography-project/README.md

 ## 📄 Description

-In this project I demonstrated how to use **OpenSSL** to perform basic RSA cryptographic operations: generating key pairs, encrypting messages with a public key, and decrypting them with the corresponding private key using an introductory exercise in understanding public-key cryptography via the command line.
+In this project I demonstrate how to use **OpenSSL** to perform basic RSA cryptographic operations: generating key pairs, encrypting messages with a public key, and decrypting them with the corresponding private key using an introductory exercise in understanding public-key cryptography via the command line.

 ## 🧰 Languages and Utilities Used